astravant/digital-garden-jekyll/_notes/Quotes.md

 > People are more complicated than the masks they wear in public. - Robert Greene

 > Stay close to anything that makes you glad you are alive.
-If there comes a time when you can no longer have proximity to that thing, do not wallow in regret or wish it never happened - regret nothing that once made you smile.
+If there comes a time when you can no longer have proximity to that thing, do not wallow in regret or wish it never happened.
+We must regret nothing that once made us smile.

 > We remember the times of suffering the most, not the wins.
 Negativity lingers.
 Positivity fades away quickly.

 > You could be good today.
 But instead you choose tomorrow. - Marcus Aurelius

-> We are never tired, so long as we can see far enough.
+> We are never tired, so long as we can see far enough. - Ralph Waldo Emerson

 > Life is a succession of lessons which must be lived to be understood.

-> “People do not seem to realize that their opinion of the world is also a confession of character.”
+> People do not seem to realize that their opinion of the world is also a confession of character.
 Your judgment, opinions, and words say a lot about you.

 > A man is great not because he hasn't failed; a man is great because failure hasn't stopped him. - Confucius